johnsolk/2019-Feb-25_jupyter/README.md

-from sklearn.decomposition import TruncatedSVD import matplotlib.pyplot as plt import numpy as np
+from sklearn.decomposition import TruncatedSVD import matplotlib.pyplot as plt import numpy as np import pandas as pd import scanpy as sc
 ```
 If you try to run the above, you can't because `sklearn` is not intalled.